The event will take place at:

 CV4 7SH

 Yes!
-The 2026 event is open to the broader community, whether affiliated with the Faraday Institution or not, however, the event is dedicated for early career researchers.
+The 2026 event is open to the broader community, whether affiliated with the Faraday Institution or not, however, the event is dedicated for early career researchers working in academia or industry.

 Any UK-based researcher identifying as an early career researcher (ECR) and working in the field of energy storage (whether as part of a Faraday Institution project, or not) is eligible to attend and present at the conference.
 This includes researchers working in industry as well as academia.
-Our call for abstracts will open in September 2025.
+Our call for abstracts is open and closes on 10 November 2025 – more details here.

 Absolutely!
 We consider science in the broader sense, so you can talk about anything related to it.
 This includes (but is not limited to) dissemination, open science, commercialisation, etc..